emerichunter/emerichunter.github.io/_drafts/pgbench-tools-II.md

 Last time I wrote about the __set report__, but this time I will focus on the __test report__.
-Collected data are stored, sorted and grouped by set and by test, in the aformentionned database which is chosen un the config file (defaults to `results`).
+Collected data are stored, sorted and grouped not only by set but also by test, in the aformentionned database which is declared in the config file (defaults `results`).

 <!--Je vous avais déjà parlé dans l'article précédent du contenu du __rapport de set__, je vais détailler un peu plus ici le contenu du __rapport de test__.